adamsburge/Markscheme/README.md

 ![Log in Page Wireframe](static/images/Log%20in.png)

 ### User Stories
-To access and read the user stories for this project, see my Github project [Archaevit User Stories](https://github.com/users/adamsburge/projects/3).
-Many of these user stories were taken from the Code Institute 'I think therefore I blog' walkthrough project.
-Two of the user stories are incomplete and are areas where future work could be done on the project.
+To access and read the user stories for this project, see my Github project [Markscheme User Stories](https://github.com/users/adamsburge/projects/4/views/1).
+Many of these user stories were taken from the Code Institute 'Boutique Ado' walkthrough project.
+However, some are unique to this project.

 ![User Stories](static/images/user_stories.png)

 ### Databse Structures
-The database models used for this project were based on the models used in Code Institute's 'I think therefore I blog' walkthrough project.
+The database models used for this project were expanded from the models used in Code Institute's 'Boutique Ado' walkthrough project.
 However, these have been adjusted and added to for the purpose of the current project.
-Notably, this project extends Django's default user model and adds extra fields to this model where the Code Institute models kept the default model.

-Note: Included here is the database model for the 'updates' comment thread which, as mentioned in the user stories above, outlines areas where this project could develop with future work.
+Notably, this project uses polymorphism to allow for inherited models which extend the use of the product model thereby allowing for more than one kind of product (i.e., Workshops and Digital Products).
+Additionally, this project expands the user model beyond that created Code Institute's in the Boutique Ado project.

 ![Database Models](static/images/Database%20Models.png)